 This promotes good intestinal transit and healthy bowel movements.

 This dish is perfect for people who are suffering from constipation.
 However, to maximize its effects you should also be drinking a lot of water.

 Restore your appetite

-Anyone who is sick and recovering knows that applesauce is a good way to restore the desire to eat.
+Anyone who’s sick and recovering knows that applesauce is a good way to restore your desire to eat.
 It’s often given to the elderly who can’t chew or swallow food properly.

 It’s also used with people who have eating disorders like bulimia or anorexia.

 If you want to lose weight, on the other hand, applesauce can help you there, too.

 One cup of unsweetened applesauce only contains 100 calories.
 For a lot of people, that’s enough to go a few hours without eating or the temptation to snack on something unhealthy.